 Academically, Lynn strives to provide meaningful, applicable courses in their freshman general education providing course offerings in sync with a student’s major.
 For example, the basic science requirement might be satisfied with an Intro to Sustainability course.
 Lynn’s Institute of Achievement and Learning, with its own building and a substantive staff of 56, is #3 in the country, and is there to help students with learning differences succeed in this college environment.
 Students may be assigned peer mentors, staff mentors, academic guides and/or an academic coach.
 My tour guide shared stories of his roommate’s success in overcoming learning issues related to dyslexia through academic support and technology provided for his iPad.
 Lynn University is well known for its strong support for students with learning differences.

 Recognizing the rising costs of college, four years ago Lynn initiated a 3-year degree program.
 Since inception, 600 students have enrolled with a 92% graduation rate.
 High retention and graduation rates have a lot to do with Lynn’s hands-on advising—the school monitors class attendance and performance.
 Lynn also has a Center for Learning Abroad and a Career Connections Office.
 Students can take advantage of career advising at the beginning of their freshman year, and Lynn currently supports 540 internships worldwide.

 - ACT: 19-23

-Fay visited Lynn University in spring, 2017.
-You can scroll through her photo album below.
+Fay visited Lynn University in spring, 2017, and Evelyn in winter, 2019.
+You can scroll through photos from both of their visits below.